olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 ## Prefab Name

 *Prefab Name* locates a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) or a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) inside the project.
-Game Tables searches for this name recursively starting from the directory specified in the *Search Path* property of a GameTable object.
+Game Tables searches for this name recursively starting from the directory specified in the [Search Path]({{ site.baseurl }}{% link reference/inspector.md %}#search-path) property of a GameTable object.

+Requirements:
-Prefab Name should be a *simple* name, it cannot contain any hierarchy.
+- Prefab Name should be a simple name, it cannot contain any hierarchy.

-Prefab Name must be specified in a *row header*.
+- Prefab Name must be specified in a [Row Header]({{ site.baseurl }}{% link reference/headers_format/index.md %}#row-headers).

 Examples:
 * Burst Rifle